angrybacon/doomsday-wiki/markdown/articles/2018/01/10/doomsday-in-2017.md

 At the end of this article resolving we are left with the following five point stack having been addressed:

-1. The deck is inconsistent. **No more than any combo deck**
+1. The deck is inconsistent.
+   **No more than any combo deck**
-2. Making BBB for a quick DD without DR is difficult. **Potentially but often not**
+2. Making {{BBB}} for a quick DD without DR is difficult.
+   **Potentially but often not**
-3. Doomsday is not a fast enough deck. **Slower than TES, as fast as ANT**
+3. Doomsday is not a fast enough deck.
+   **Slower than TES, as fast as ANT**
-4. Doomsday is now just a worse ANT/TES. **DDFT is it's own style, not just a clone**
+4. Doomsday is now just a worse ANT/TES.
+   **DDFT is its own style, not just a clone**
-5. Post SDT ban DDFT is not the same as pre-ban DDFT. **Correct and we as pilots have to work through this**
+5. Post SDT ban, DDFT is not the same as pre-ban DDFT.
+   **Correct and we as pilots have to work through this**

 Hopefully this has helped you as the reader come to make a decision whether to put the deck down, pick the deck up or just understand what happened to the deck